MichaelT025/Shade/README.md

 ## Overview

 GhostPad is a lightweight, privacy-focused desktop assistant that stays on top of your work.
-Capture screenshots, ask questions about what you see, and get AI-powered answers - all without leaving your workflow.
+Capture screenshots, ask questions about what you see, and get AI-powered answers from your choice of LLM provider - all without leaving your workflow.

 **Core Features:**
 - 🪟 Always-on-top translucent overlay
 - 📸 Instant screen capture (overlay automatically excluded)
-- 🤖 AI-powered responses via Google Gemini
+- 🤖 **Multi-provider LLM support** - Use Gemini, OpenAI, Anthropic, or custom APIs
+- 🔑 Bring your own API key - No subscriptions, pay only for what you use
 - 🔒 Privacy-first: no data persistence
 - ⌨️ Global keyboard shortcuts
 - 🎯 Lightweight and fast